anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.3.1"></a>
 #### 4.1.3.1 Exposed Performance Measurements

 The following table of exposed Performance Measurements shows PMs per VNFC, vNIC or vCPU.
 Network test setups are aligned with ETSI GS NFV-TST 009 [2].
-Specifically exposed PMs use a single VNF (PVP*) dataplane test setup in a single host.
+Specifically exposed PMs use a single VNF (PVP) dataplane test setup in a single host.

-> _*NOTE: Need to define PVP and add to glossary_

 <a name="Table4-4"></a>